Shoofly Pie is part of my Amish and Mennonite roots. Today I'm honored to share an easy and delicious slice of my heritage with you.

 I know that if my DNA was analyzed, strands of Fasnacht, Crusty Bread, and similar Amish recipes would all be found.
 Along with crumbs from this old-fashioned dessert.

-What's in this?
+What’s in shoofly pie?

-Molasses - This is the main ingredient in shoofly pie.
+Molasses is the main ingredient in shoofly pie.
 The age-old question is light or dark?
 Hard-core molasses fans might even opt for the blackstrap molasses.
 Many bakers use a combination of light and dark varieties.

-- Light molasses is the sweetest form and is often used in molasses cookies.
+• Light molasses is the sweetest form and is often used in molasses cookies.

-- Dark molasses is made after a second boiling.
+• Dark molasses is made after a second boiling.
 It is richer and not as sweet as the light variety.
-You'll use this kind of molasses for making the best gingerbread.
+You’ll use this kind of molasses for making the best gingerbread.

-- Blackstrap molasses is the darkest, most bitter, and highest in nutrients.
-I don't recommend using blackstrap in this molasses pie.
+• Blackstrap molasses is the darkest, most bitter, and highest in nutrients.
+I don’t recommend using blackstrap in this molasses pie.

 No Amish baker worth their salt would use a store-bought crust.
-The good news, if you are reading this then chances are very high that you are not Amish.
+The good news, if you are reading this, then chances are very high that you are not Amish.
 Therefore, you are off the hook!

 Take the easy way and pick up a pie shell from the grocery store.
 It will be our little secret!